The Prince of Wales Award offers community initiated projects the chance to win a prize of £1,000 along with the prestige that the endorsement brings.

 A panel of judges made up of representatives from The Duchy of Cornwall and The Royal Bath & West of England Society has the difficult task of compiling a shortlist before visiting each of the finalists.

-The project which is deemed to play the strongest part in its local community, and that has clear long term viability, is named winner at the opening ceremony of the The Royal Bath & West Show.
+The project which is deemed to play the strongest part in its local community, and that has clear long-term viability, is named winner at the opening ceremony of the Royal Bath & West Show.

-The winners of the Prince of Wales Award 2017 are St John’s Place, Bemerton.
+The winners of the Prince of Wales Award 2018 are Stogumber Cricket Club.